-The ALP application is available online at http://alp.fullerton. edu.
-You may also request an ALP application by calling 657-278-8293 or emailing alp@fullerton.edu.
-Upon completing the ALP application, students are required to print it, sign it, and mail the application package to ALP.
+The ALP application is available: online at alp.fullerton.edu, by calling 657-278-8293 or emailing alp@fullerton.edu.
+Upon completing the ALP application, students are required to print, sign, and mail the application package to ALP.
 Be sure to include:

-- Completed application form (original, with signature) - Signature of the financial sponsor - Bank document or scholarship verification of support funds - Application processing fee of \$100 in the form of a cashier's check or money order payable to Cal State Fullerton - Copy of passport information page
+- Completed application form (original, with signature) - Signature of the financial sponsor - Bank document or scholarship verification of support funds - Application processing fee of \$100 in the form of a cashier's check or money order payable to Cal State Fullerton - Copy of passport information page - Transcript of grades from the last school attended